 Controlling insects in grain stored on-farm is important to maintain the quality and value of the crop and research at the Graham Centre for Agricultural Innovation is putting one silo fumigation system to the test.

-The research, led by Dr Greg Doran from Charles Sturt University’s (CSU) School of Agricultural and Wine Sciences, in collaboration with Dr Mark Stevens, a principal research scientist at the NSW Department of Primary Industries (DPI), is investigating the efficiency of fumigation using what’s known as thermo-siphoning systems for grain silos.
+The research, led by Dr Greg Doran from Charles Sturt University’s School of Agricultural, Environmental and Veterinary Sciences, in collaboration with Dr Mark Stevens, a principal research scientist at the NSW Department of Primary Industries (DPI), is investigating the efficiency of fumigation using what’s known as thermo-siphoning systems for grain silos.

 “There’s a zero-tolerance for live pests in grain off-farm and the most common control method is fumigating using phosphine gas,” Dr Doran said.